The Power of Greedy for Online Minimum Cost Matching on the Line: Greedy is -competitive in the Random Requests Model

-We first show the $O(\log n)$ upper bound.
+In this section, we first show the $O(\log n)$ upper bound.
 We note that, even though hierarchical greedy and greedy are both constant-competitive in the fully random model, hierarchical greedy is only $\Omega(n^{1/4})$-competitive in the random requests model (see Appendix~\ref{app_HG}).
 The main lemma (Lemma~\ref{lem:bound_hybrid}) shows that greedy is at most a logarithmic factor away from any online algorithm that makes neighboring matches.
-To prove that lemma, we first need to lower bound the probability that the cost incurred by any online algorithm at any time step is small.
-The proof is in Appendix~\ref{app_semi_random_UB}.
+To prove Lemma~\ref{lem:bound_hybrid}, we first need to lower bound the probability that the cost incurred by any online algorithm at any time step is small.
+First, for all $t\in [n]$, we let $\mathcal{G}(S_{t-1}) = \{r\in [0,1]: \exists s\in S_{t-1}, |r-s|<\frac{1}{n^4}\}$ be the set of points in $[0,1]$ that are close to servers in $S_{t-1}$.